VIDEO: Up, up and away in a beautiful balloon flight in the Shropshire countryside

 There is something rather magical about a hot air balloon, whenever you are out and about and see a balloon in the air, everyone’s eyes are automatically drawn to the floating wonder.
 ‘Look, look over there, it’s a hot air balloon!’ you excitedly shout to whoever is with you.
 But for me, I have always thought it looks alluring, but there is no chance of you getting me in a basket thousands of feet in the air.
 Anyone with a fear of heights will know that familiar, irrational feeling that encompasses us when heights are involved.

 For example, walking along Pontcysyllte Aqueduct, near Llangollen, it all seems ok to start with, but within a matter of moments, my legs start to tremble and I cling to my mobile phone for dear life as I try to capture the view from the railing.
-My palms began to sweat and looking directly down over the side is never remotely a possibility, or I feel like it could turn into that Mr Bean sketch at the top of the diving boards!
+My palms are clammy and looking directly down over the side is never remotely a possibility, or I feel like it could turn into that Mr Bean sketch at the top of the diving boards!

 Next, is the London Eye.
 Just those three words give me traumatic flashbacks to my experience with the capital’s attraction.
 Barely five minutes in my hands began to sweat, my breathing quickened and the constant looping internal monologue of ‘I want to get off’ began.
 Hardly level with the roof of the building behind us and I was panicking at the height.
 I sat paralysed on the seat in the middle of the capsule for what seemed like an eternity.